See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Methods

 \paragraph*{Gaussian profile estimation and interpretation}

 The 3D ablation crater can be represented geometrically by conditioning the steady state laser ablation model upon the laser beam position.
-With the incident laser beam centered at ($\mu_x, \mu_y)$ on the tissue surface, the resulting ablation crater depth, $f$, at a point, $(x,y)$, on the surface can be calculated as
+With the incident laser beam centered at ($\mu_x, \mu_y)$ on the tissue surface, the resulting ablation crater depth, $f$, at point, $(x,y)$, on the surface can be calculated as

-where $A$ is an amplitude dependent on laser/tissue parameters, $\sigma$ is the standard deviation of the distribution (the radius where the intensity falls to approximately 60.6\% of the maximum value), $\phi$ is an offset parameter representing the minimum energy required for cutting to occur, $E$ is the total energy delivered, and $P\in \mathbb{R}$ modulates the profile sharpness.
-When \( P=1 \), the profile reduces to a standard Gaussian, which was used in \cite{ross2018optimized, wang2024sampling, pacheco2024automatic}, but was insufficient for our setup.
-For \( P > 1 \), the crater has a flatter bottom and steeper sidewalls, which is often observed in high-power, quasi-top-hat beams.
+where $A$ is an amplitude dependent on laser/tissue parameters, $\sigma$ is the standard deviation of the distribution, $\phi$ is an offset parameter representing the minimum energy required for cutting to occur, $E$ is the total energy delivered, and $P\in \mathbb{R}$ modulates the profile sharpness.
+When \( P=1 \), the profile reduces to a standard Gaussian, which was used in \cite{ross2018optimized, wang2024sampling, pacheco2024automatic}.
+For \( P > 1 \), the crater has a flatter bottom and steeper sidewalls, which is often observed in high-power, multimodal fiber with quasi-top-hat beams (Fig.~\ref{fig:lti_model}) such as ours.